Nathanlloyd7/DriveAwAI/ProjectLog.md

 - GUI barebones is done.

 Project is nearly at the end for what I set out to do.
 I have a week left to try and wrestle the edgetpu into submission, otherwise I have a tech demo for the model controlling motors and a seperate one for the GUI/Security/Car.
 Bit of a pain to have everything done but the last segments not wanting to co-operate.

+02.11.20
+Bit late on the total project update, I graduated CompSci with a first and got 98% in my dissertation project overall.
+Managed to wrangle the last bit of the project together and everything worked as expected in the end; see my presentations and reports that were uploaded previously.
+I am just revisting this project now as I wanted to have a bit of closure on the last whitespace "feature" of the hashed password (all it took was an rstrip).
+Overall this has been a very fun project and has introduced me to loads of cool AI/Deep Learning content.
+I'm continuing my studies in a masters, hopefully upskilling from implementing others NN's in transfer learning to making my own from scatch :D.